gcc-mirror/gcc/gcc/config/avr/avr.md

     DONE;
   })

-;; Move value from address space pgmx to a register
+;; Move value from address space memx to a register
 ;; These insns must be prior to respective generic move insn.

 (define_insn "xload_8"